danielbodnar/awesome-stars/BY-LANG.md

 ## Go

+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
+Designed for large, real-world tasks.
+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+- [a-h/templ](https://github.com/a-h/templ) - A language for writing HTML user interfaces in Go.
 - [marco-souza/omg](https://github.com/marco-souza/omg) - Ollama Modelfile Generator
 - [pion/ice](https://github.com/pion/ice) - A Go implementation of ICE
 - [cterence/tailout](https://github.com/cterence/tailout) - Spawn an exit node for your tailnet anywhere